williammanco/performance-fps/README.md

 [Demo](https://williammanco.github.io/performance-fps/public/)

-Used in different awarded site (soon a list).
+(soon a list of who use it).

 ## Features

-Long description wip...

 	🎲 highly configurable
 	☮️ dependecy free
-	📦 only 2Kb
+	📦 only 2kB
 	🚀 every frame ~0.07ms
-	⚾ no bouncing effect (increase/decrease perf)
+	⚾ control bouncing effect (increase/decrease perf)
-	🧟 execeute live only on rAF (no internal timing)
+	🧟 execute live only on rAF (no internal timing)
 	🙈 check reset when change tab (visibilitychange)